 “The Girl I Knew Somewhere”

 They got through the first few songs with nearly no banter at all, so I was starting to get a little worried they’d cut out all the monkeeing around.
 Micky introduced the next song by talking about all their great songwriters: Carole King, Harry Nilsson, Paul Williams, Neil Diamond—lots of cheering from the crowd at some of these names.
 Micky also pointed out that Peter Tork was a songwriter, and Peter pointed out that they had a songwriter named George Michael Dolenz.
 Micky introduced the next song, which was by another great songwriter named Michael Nesmith.
-Micky turned towards Mike’s side of the stage in a way that almost made it seem like Mike was supposed to come out, but of course, he didn’t.
+Micky turned towards Mike’s side of the stage in a way that almost made it seem like Mike was going to come out, but of course, he wasn’t there.

 “I’ll Be Back Up On My Feet”

 This song was a surprise.
 It’s one of the Monkees songs I don’t really care for, but I was stoked to hear it live.
 They could do a show full of all the worst Monkees songs, and I would still love it.
 Peter wasn’t on stage for this song.